-What is my Broadband Speed?
+What is Broadband speed?

 Broadband speed is how fast data can be downloaded and uploaded through your modem.
 Download speed is the rate at which data is transferred from the Internet to your computer.
 The upload speed is the rate that data is transferred from your computer to the Internet.